bytecodealliance/wasmtime-py/README.md

 The CI for this project does a few different things:

-* API docs are generated for pushes to the master branch and are [published online][apidoc].
+* API docs are generated for pushes to the `main` branch and are [published online][apidoc].
-* Test coverage information is generated for pushes to the master branch and are [available online](https://bytecodealliance.github.io/wasmtime-py/coverage/).
+* Test coverage information is generated for pushes to the `main` branch and are [available online](https://bytecodealliance.github.io/wasmtime-py/coverage/).
-* Each push to `master` will publish a release to [test.pypi.org](https://test.pypi.org/project/wasmtime/) for local inspection.
+* Each push to `main` will publish a release to [test.pypi.org](https://test.pypi.org/project/wasmtime/) for local inspection.
 * Tagged commits will automatically be published to [pypi.org](https://pypi.org/project/wasmtime/).